Legal Landscape

 Are all GLP-1 lawsuits basically the same thing right now?+

-No. The current federal structure separates the larger GI-injury litigation from the NAION vision-loss litigation, and the strongest screened inquiries in each track usually require different records.
+No. The current federal structure separates the larger GI-injury litigation from the NAION vision-loss litigation, and the records firms usually ask about differ across those tracks.

 Is the suicide-warning topic still one of the main current categories?+

 Not compared with GI or vision.
-FDA's January 2026 action significantly weakened that topic from a current public-source perspective.
+FDA's January 2026 action significantly weakened that topic from the standpoint of current public evidence.

 Why does this page focus so much on records and treatment?+

-Because objective diagnosis, timing, and treatment history are what tend to separate a stronger inquiry from a weaker one in the current public GLP-1 litigation landscape.
+Because objective diagnosis, timing, and treatment history usually make the picture much clearer in the current GLP-1 litigation landscape.

 Related Reading